Is Farsi the same as Persian? Time to find out the whole story.

 Therefore, if you want some extra practice to keep the Polish language fresh in your mind, you can read or write in Polish.
 It will help you to both expand and keep your knowledge.

-11. Download the best app to learn Polish
+11. Download the best app to study Polish

 This is not necessarily an extra step, but a step that can offer support in completing the previous ten ones.